08Aristodemus24/auto-job-app-sender/documents/interview-flow.md

 * What would you do if you have duplicates in your data in prod?
 * If your teammate does not agree with your code, how do you handle that situation?

-## TEchnical Coding Interview Questions:
+## Technical Coding Interview Questions:
+### DSA Related:
-1. FIzzBuzz variation question from Leetcode
+1. FizzBuzz variation question from Leetcode
 2. Simple mathematics and logic question
 3. Maximum subarray sum from Leetcode (uses kadanes algorithm) `done practicing`
 4. Print an hourglass (according to their hourglass pattern) `done practicing`
 5. Given two arrays, one which is rotated (either left or right), find the least times of rotations of the un-rotated array to match the rotated one. (gawin mo dito ay compare the newly rotated array each time to the old rotated array, and count the number of times you compared the array to get the two to be equal to each other)
-6. last unique character
+6. Last unique character
-7. check if array is sorted or not
+7. Check if array is sorted or not

+### SQL Related
-8. identify which rows are duplicated
+1. Identify which rows are duplicated
 ```
 with duplicates as (
     select emp_id, row_number() over(partition by emp_id, emp_name, emp_salary order by emp_id) as row_occ